bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 Specific skills students will need to implement in order to be successful:

-* Explain a technical concept in your own words so that a non-technical user can understand it.
+* Explain a technical concept in their own words so that a non-technical user can understand it.

 * Parse the different components of a search pattern within a technical tutorial.

-* Think about the information a user will need to understand the concept you’re explaining.
+* Think about the information a user will need to understand the concept they are explaining.

-* Write about your problem-solving process effectively so that other developers can understand how you solved a problem.
+* Write about their problem-solving process effectively so that other developers can understand how they solved a problem.

 ## Heads-Up